LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 ## Resources

-[Beginner's Crash Course Table of Contents](https://github.com/LisaHJung/Beginners-Crash-Course-to-the-Elastic-Stack-Series): Interested in other workshops in this series?
-Check out the table of contents.
+[Beginner's Crash Course to Elastic Stack Table of Contents](https://github.com/LisaHJung/Beginners-Crash-Course-to-the-Elastic-Stack-Series) This workshop is a part of the Beginner's Crash Course to Elastic Stack series.
+Check out this table contents to access all the workshops in the series thus far.
+This table will continue to get updated as more workshops in the series are released!

 [Free Elastic Cloud Trial](https://ela.st/elastic-beginners)